Sudan police fire teargas at student protest

 Demonstrations in Khartoum and other cities against cuts to fuel subsidies last June and July withered under a security crackdown.
 Eight people were killed in a protest in Darfur's largest city at that time.

-Darfur, a vast, impoverished area of western Sudan, has been torn by conflict since rebels started fighting government forces there in 2003, accusing Khartoum of neglecting and marginalising the region.
+Darfur, an impoverished area the size of Spain, has been torn by conflict since rebels started fighting government forces there in 2003, accusing Khartoum of neglecting and marginalising the region.